 Koh Tao, while small, is not short of great choices of places to eat and so it was heaven to me because you know I like to worship at the altar of food.
 Here are my favorites and if you visit, you will understand why you won’t need any others.

-The little Japanese place.
-Is obviously only called thus by me and my friend.
-It is called Asia Mood and right opposite New Heaven.
+It’s obviously only called such by me and my friend.
+It is called Asia Mood and is right opposite New Heaven.
 Japanese food at its best – great sushi, udon noodles, fried chicken and everything in between.
-Comes with the loveliest service, old Singer sewing machines turned to tables and a house cat that is super friendly.
-They also offer really awesome maps of the island which are updated monthly, have a really cool design and are – best of all – free!
+Comes with the loveliest service, old Singer sewing machines turned to tables and kittens.
+Definitely, try the Agadashi Tofu and the Tofu Don rice.

 Relax, don’t do it

-In case you do want to do something and relax at the same time, I recommend the all time island favorites: massage, swimming, snorkeling and yoga.
+In case you do want to do something and relax at the same time, I recommend the all time island favorites: massage, swimming, snorkeling or diving, and yoga.
 Repeat in random order and as often as necessary.
-I have purposely not listed diving as I get the feeling that some friends are getting a bit annoyed with my newfound addiction.
-But Koh Tao really is great if you do want to go diving, so if you are keen I recommend you check out this post about my first underwater adventures.

-Massage.
-There is never a shortage of massages anywhere in Thailand and Koh Tao is no exception.
-But my favorite is by far the little wooden parlor between New Heaven and the Tropicana Resort.
-It is open air and so it always has some background entertainment from the adjacent beach bar.
-It is also really tiny with only three spaces so come early or make an appointment by writing your name and time on the white board outdoors.
+There is plenty of great little massage places around but my favorite was the place right opposite 7Eleven in Chalok as well the little wooden parlor between New Heaven and the Tropicana Resort.
 Prices are island prices, but so is everything on Koh Tao.
 For the perfect massage remember your Thai: nàk-nàk if you like it harder and bao-bao if you are, ahem, sensitive like me and prefer it softer.
 Go for an aloe massage if you got too much sun!

 To shop or not to shop